yhakam/IBM_professional_certificate/README.md

 ## 🚀 Ongoing Projects

 For now, my GitHub is under construction.
-I will soon be uploading projects related to my training in IBM Data Science Professional Certificate and Google Data Analytics Professional Certificate.
+I will soon be uploading projects related to my training in IBM Data Science Professional Certificate and Google Data Analytics Professional Certificate and some other personnal Projects.

 ## 🛠️ Skills